 Succession planning is a common topic in a family-owned business, like UniqueHR.
 It has been a long-term plan for Chris Bradford to carry on the business after his parents retire.
 Although Chris has worked in the business since high school, careful planning will ensure a smooth transition to the next generation.
 Chris’ son, Nick has recently joined the company part-time while he attends college to keep the legacy alive.

 Whether family-owned, a partnership, or a corporation, succession planning will help strengthen the organization by identifying critical positions, understanding key competencies, and developing individuals for future business needs.
-More than 20% of the U.S. workforce is comprised of Baby Boomers who have started and will continue to retire over the next decade.
+If you’re looking to control your future by running your own successful VA business, visit www.thetechiementor.com to learn the strategies and skills Virtual Assistants need to create, build and grow a profitable and sustainable business.
+More than 20% of the U.S. workforce is comprised of Baby Boomers who have started and will continue to retire over the next decade and learn how to invest in stocks canada.
 Whether it is taking ownership of an organization or filling key positions within the company, here are 5 steps to give you a bright path to the future:

 - Identify significant business challenges in the next 1-5 years.
 Those challenges and the timing of them, may help determine retirement dates, and critical skills needed.
 Look at what is happening inside and outside your organization.
 You can break them into three categories—right now, in the next one to two years, and more than two years.
 This can be done during a team meeting, a management retreat, and/or talking to stakeholders.